 What do I need to do if I want to move out?

 We recognise there are sometimes circumstances beyond your control that mean that it might become impossible for you to continue in your tenancy.
-Whatever the circumstances, we encourage you to speak to us — ignoring the problem won’t help and could lead to legal action.
 Get in touch and we’ll work with you to either maintain the tenancy or seek a fair solution.

-If you wish to vacate the property at the end of the fixed initial term, or at any point thereafter, you just need to give us one full month’s notice in writing.
+If you wish to vacate the property you just need to give us at least two full month’s notice in writing.

 During this time, we may need to access your home, so that possible new renters can view the property.
 We’ll give you at least 24 hours’ notice.